Boroondara Climate Action Plan

 What’s the Council done?

-The Council has now completed two rounds of community consultation on the Climate Action Plan.
+The Council has now completed three rounds of community consultation on the Climate Action Plan.
 The first (in August and September 2020) included an open access on-line survey and a random phone survey.
 The results of the two surveys were broadly similar, confirming strong support for development of the plan, the high importance to the community of action in all relevant sustainability areas, and a high percentage of people already taking action, with many wanting to do more.
 Full details of the consultation results can be found here.

 The second round of consultation (in March 2021) included another on-line survey and two on-line community forums.
-The results have not yet been published.
+The results have not been published.